Part 2. How to Manage Your Infrastructure as Code

 #!/usr/bin/env bash nohup node /home/ec2-user/app.js &

-Note how this user data script is much shorter than the one you saw in the Bash code.
+Note how this user data script is a fraction of the size of the one you saw in the Bash code.
 That’s because all the dependencies (Node.js) and code (app.js) are already installed in the AMI by Packer.
 So the only thing this user data script does is start the sample app.
 This is a more idiomatic way to use user data.

 bash